Student associations and initiatives

 - permanent student associations entrusted with the organisation of specific service-oriented missions on behalf of students;

-- recognised student associations whose activities are aimed principally at Sciences Po students;
+- recognised student associations whose activities are directed principally at Sciences Po students;

-- other student associations.
-They do not benefit from an allocation of resources from Sciences Po.
+- other student associations made up of Sciences Po students and also directed at the institution’s student community.
+However, they do not benefit from an allocation of resources from Sciences Po.